Getting Started with IdentitySuite

 Complete Example Repository

-- Best practice setup with logging (Serilog)
+- Best-practice setup with Serilog logging

-- Environment-specific configurations
+- Environment-specific configuration files

 - Sample authentication flows

-- Advanced scenarios
+- Advanced scenarios ready to explore